 Some courtrooms are well-equipped with a newer widescreen TV, while others are still using outdated VGA projectors.
 A hotseater will come prepared to connect to whatever is present and available in the room, or decide to bring their own equipment (if allowed).

 Your team should also check to see if reliable internet access is available.
 In some situations, it might be safer and more dependable to bring your own hotspot.
-Having internet access is probably necessary for the presentation, but it’s absolutely mandatory for the trial team to communicate with each other and back to the home office.
+Having internet access is probably necessary for the presentation, but it’s absolutely mandatory for the trial team to communicate with each other and back to the home office – another critical task the hotseater can help facilitate.

 4. Planning and Preparation